gjbex/Fortran-MOOC/docs/conditional_statements.md

 syntactically simpler that the block if, and is a single line of code.

-The general for is:
+The general form is:

 ~~~~
 if (<logical expression>) <statement>
 ~~~~

-The logical if will execute a single statements `<statement>` if `<logical expression>` evaluates to true.
+The logical if will execute a single statement `<statement>` if `<logical expression>` evaluates to true.

 Note that a logical if

-* can only execute a single stat,
+* can only execute a single statement,
 * has no `else`, and
 * requires no `end if`.